Professional Instructors (PIO) and Part-Time Instructors

-The Office of Faculty Development (OFD) and the Teaching and Learning team are here to support all instructors at WMU, and that means you as a part-time/professional instructor.
-Use this page to explore the most commonly requested resources by part-time instructors, and don't hesitate to reach out to the Office of Faculty Development or your part-time faculty fellow with any questions.
+The Center for Teaching, Learning, and Development is here to support all instructors at WMU, and that means you as a professional instructor.
+Use this page to explore the most commonly requested resources, and don't hesitate to reach out to the Office of Faculty Development or your faculty fellow with any questions.

 Contacts and Hiring Information for Part-Time Instructors